vbianchi/Mentori/README.md

-# Manus AI UI Clone & Basic Backend
+# Manus AI UI Clone & LangChain Backend

 This project is a functional clone of the user interface for an AI agent system, inspired by a screenshot of Manus AI.
-It features a three-panel layout (Tasks, Chat, Monitor) and connects via WebSockets to a Python backend capable of generating task plans using AI (Google Gemini or local Ollama) and executing shell commands.
+It features a three-panel layout (Tasks, Chat, Monitor) and connects via WebSockets to a Python backend powered by **LangChain** to create a basic AI agent.
+The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (currently a shell tool) to perform actions.

 ## Project Goal

-The initial goal was to replicate the UI structure.
-The project has now progressed to include a live WebSocket connection to a backend that can leverage LLMs for basic task planning and execute simple commands, laying the groundwork for a more complex AI agent system.
+The goal is to replicate the UI structure and build a functional backend agent capable of planning and executing tasks using LLMs and tools, laying the groundwork for a more complex AI agent system for specific domains like bioinformatics.

 ## Screenshot (Target UI)